atari-monk/battleship/docs/001_starting_project.md

 Here’s a step-by-step guide for setting up a web project with **NX**, **TypeScript**, **Socket.IO**, and separate client and server applications.
 The project will use the NX monorepo setup, where we’ll have the client-side and server-side applications as separate apps.

+### **Do this to make life bareable**

+1. Each step should be seperate commit, to discard changes when code is generated with mistake.

 ### **Step-by-Step Setup Guide**

 ---